top of page

 In September came a once-in-a-lifetime adventure: a trip to Egypt and the chance to be the first rock band ever to perform at the foot of the Great Pyramid.
 Band members had been thinking about Egypt as the ultimate "power spot."
 "Ever since the Acid Tests, we've been into that power."
 Phil Lesh said.
 They won the permission from the U.S. government and promised Anwar Sadat and the Ministry of Culture that proceeds would go to local causes.

-Even though I went in hoping for brand new revelations, Grateful Dead Scrapbook succeeds in a different way.
+Even though I went in hoping for new revelations, Grateful Dead Scrapbook succeeds in a different way.
 It earns its place on the shelf because it is not merely something you read.
-It is something you handle, return to, and keep discovering in your own hands.
+It is something you handle.
+The removable pieces turn the book into an interactive playground worthy of repeat visits.

 Check Prices